3rd Floor, McKim Building, Central Library

 The department is currently closed to all in-person public service to accommodate a major construction project to ensure the long-term preservation of its historic rare books and manuscript collections.
 This City of Boston-funded capital project includes substantial environmental and mechanical improvements to the Department’s collection storage areas, staff spaces, conservation lab, and public reading room.

-Current projections indicate that the Rare Books & Manuscripts Department will remain closed to in-person public service through 2019.
+Current projections indicate that the Rare Books & Manuscripts Department will remain closed to in-person public service for the time being.

 Limited remote reference service is available via email at firstname.lastname@example.org.

-Patrons may visit https://archive.org/details/bostonpubliclibrary and www.digitalcommonwealth.org to view a portion of the Library’s special collections online.
+Patrons may visit the Internet Archive and Digital Commonwealth to view a portion of the Library’s special collections online.
+Information about individual collections can also be found on the Special Collections page.
 Please note that we are not able to fulfill custom digitization requests.

 We deeply apologize for the inconvenience.